 Are the Lessons Private or Group?

 You'll make the best progress with private one-on-one lessons and coaching.
-These private lessons can be in-person or with the Internet via video services like Skype, Zoom, or a correspondence lesson program using email.
+These private lessons can be in-person or with the Internet via video services like Skype, Zoom, Apple FaceTime, or a correspondence lesson program using email.
 Unless you're a total beginner and merely looking for an overview or just shopping, stay away from group lessons.
+However, group lessons, workshops, and seminars are a great way to supplement your private teaching.

 What Styles of Music Does a Teacher Teach?

-Be sure to ask this question before a prospective teacher asks what styles of music you would like to play.
+Be sure to ask this question before a prospective teacher asks what styles of music you would like to perform.

 When I first meet a prospective student, I tell them their lessons, customized one-on-one lessons, are based on their goals and experience.
 It includes a core foundation of the principles of music that all musicians for any instrument get and builds on that foundation depending on their short and long-term goals.
 It includes work on the technical issues inherent with actually getting the instrument to sound good consistently.
 For guitar and ukulele students, it's getting the hands to cooperate and consistently perform what is required.
 You are looking for an efficient, low maintenance technique that you can call on at any time to get your desired musical results.